nightroman/Invoke-Build/Tasks/Extends/README.md

 - Inheritance

-    Replaces `Extends` with base parameters and propagates them on dot-sourcing.
+    Replaces `Extends` with base parameters, exposes them as dynamic parameters of `Invoke-Build`, passes input values in dot-sourced scripts.

 - Dot-sourcing